bfenetworks/bfe/docs/en_us/condition/condition_naming_convention.md

     - e.g. **ses_vip_in()**
   - Condition primitive about system is used ”**bfe_**“ prefix
     - e.g. **bfe_time_range**()

-- Compare actions include as follows:
+- Name prefix of compare actions:
   - **match**：accurate matching
     - In this situation, the only one parameter is given
   - **in**：if the value is in the configured set